khoanguyen04/project1/README.md

 # Project
-- This is our first multidisclipinary project
+- This is our first multidiscliplinary project

 # Introduction
 - Detect 3 objects using a webcam: